MarioRuiz/open_api_import/README.md

-    -T, --tags_module                It will be used the tags key to create the module name -F, --fixed_module               all the requests will be under the module Requests -s, --silent                     It will display only errors
+    -T, --tags_module                It will be used the tags key to create the module name -F, --fixed_module               all the requests will be under the module Requests -s, --silent                     It will display only errors -c, --create_constants           For required arguments, it will create keyword arguments assigning by default a constant.
 ```